Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: s_rate = integer (50-1250 MHz); Output: integer.
 Example: awg_sample_rate('1250') sets the AWG card sample rate to 1250 MHz.
 ```
 This function queries or sets the AWG card sample rate (in MHz).
 If there is no argument the function will return the current sample rate.
 If there is an argument the specified sample rate will be set.
 The minimum available sample rate is 50 MHz.
 The maximum available sample rate is 1250 MHz.
-Default value is 1250 MHz.<br/>
+Default value is 1250 MHz.
+Please note that sample rate affects the delay between a trigger event and the AWG card output.
+The delay is determined in samples and can be found in the documentation.<br/>
 ### awg_clock_mode(*mode)
 ```python3
 awg_clock_mode(*mode)